fukatani/TreeSet/Readme.md

 ### Introduction
-"TreeSet" is Binary-tree set like java Treeset.
+"TreeSet" is a Binary-tree set like java TreeSet.
-When added new element, TreeSet will be sorted automatically.
+The TreeSet will be sorted automatically when adding/removing elements.
 Duplicate elements will not be added.

+"TreeMap" is a dictionary with sorted keys similar to java TreeMap.
+Keys, iteration, items, values will all return values ordered by key.
+Otherwise it should behave just like the builtin dict.

 ### Usage
-Copy treeset.py to any directory.
+Copy treeset.py and treemap.py to any directory.

 ```python
 from treeset import TreeSet